-To put it simply, Apple prefers that you, as a consumer without the FileMaker Pro app, should not consider runtime FileMaker Pro database solutions (i.e., you don't need FileMaker Pro.app to use the databases, and it is free) as an alternative and more secure form to Apple's own Contacts and other "free" products.
-SUNRISE Contacts 2015 and other similar solutions should only be used within organisations and not sold to consumers.
+To put it simply, Apple prefers that you, as a consumer without the FileMaker Pro app, should not consider runtime FileMaker Pro database solutions (i.e., you don't need FileMaker Pro.app to use the databases, and it is free) as an alternative to Apple's own Contacts and other "free" products.
+SUNRISE Contacts 2015 and other similar solutions should only be used within organisations.
 That is what Apple prefers to see happen even if publicly it claims developers can sell their solutions to consumers according to their license agreement.
 Of course, we don't agree you should be denied the choice.

 More restrictions for consumers courtesy of Apple, Inc.